Pneumonia

 Outlook

 The typical signs of are a sudden high fever and chills.
 People with start to feel very ill within just a few hours.
 Symptoms such as a cough with phlegm and shortness of breath are also typical.
-But it may develop gradually and start with few or only mild symptoms, particularly in older people.
+But it may also develop gradually and start with few or only mild symptoms, particularly in older people.

 Once this phase has passed, your general wellbeing gradually improves and the usually goes away completely after about four weeks.
 But you may still feel run-down and tired for some time, and the cough may also last quite a while.